13480 Congress Lake Avenue, Hartville, 44632

 A primitive group camping site is available with advance reservations for groups up to 25 people.
 The area includes a fire ring and picnic tables.
 Water must be carried in and trash must be packed out.
 Parking, water, and restrooms are located .25 mile from the site.
 Submit a Special Event Request to use the primitive camping area.

-Several rooms inside the Manor House are available to rent for business meetings, weddings, and group functions.
+Several rooms inside the Manor House are available to rent for meetings, weddings, and group functions.

 A charming gazebo on the Manor House grounds can be rented for outdoor activities including weddings.

-The house is open for scheduled programming and events at this time.
+The house is open for scheduled programming and events.
+Guided tours take place each Sunday at 1, 2, and 3 p.m.
+(May to October)

 The Carriage House Nature Center features live animals and hands-on educational activities.
-The Carriage House Nature Center features live animals and hands-on educational activities.
-The Center is open Thursdays from 4 to 8 p.m., Fridays and Saturdays from 10 a.m. to 4 p.m., and Sundays from 1 to 4 p.m.
-May 11, 2017 through Oct.
-31, 2017.
+The Center is open Saturdays from Noon to 4 p.m., and Sundays from 1 to 4 p.m. during the spring, summer, and fall.
 Programs can be requested by organized groups and clubs.

 The Quail’s Nest Gift Shop stocks a variety of nature related products, such as toys, finger puppets, books, gardening items, birdhouses and feeders, magnets, postcards, mugs, candles, and pictures.